maheswaramsubrahmanyam/JAVA_FULLSTACK_NOTES/README.md

 ---
 # Encapsulation in java

-my making variable as private and using set and get method
+By making variable as private and using set and get method